jcarloshg/MapBoxAngularWebApp/README.md

 - Check `scripts` from `package.json`

+## This project have 🪖
+- StandAlone like pages
+- StandAlone individual like component
+- StandAlone individual component import into other StandAlone component
+- StandAlone component import into module

 ## You can do...

 - You can see the world in full screen ![Alt text](image.png)